13 Things You Didn’t Know About Space Travel

 They have real ice cream in space

 Astronauts have more than 200 food and drink options, but “astronaut ice cream” is an intergalactic myth.
 In space, they get the real stuff.
-One food that’s not recommended: bread.
+One food that’s not recommended: Bread.
 In 1965, two NASA astronauts had a corned beef sandwich and crumbs flew everywhere, a hazard that could have interfered with the flight equipment.
 (Tortilla wraps are now the sandwich maker of choice.)
-Scientists are still trying to figure out these strange moon mysteries.
+And that’s not the only food that’s banned from space.